 What is Whey protein?

-The whey protein, it is a protein powder derived from cow's milk.
+Also called whey protein, it is a protein powder derived from cow's milk.
+It is also called whey protein.
 This product of animal origin is a source of protein with a high biological value because it is full of proteins with a complete amino profile.

 It is in fact a protein powder obtained from milk without its casein, its water and fat.
 The production techniques are not the same for all brands.
 Some produce Whey from the residues of the manufacture of cheese.
 It should be noted that this technique, far from being unanimous, is controversial.